ivangalkindeveloper/pedant/README.md

 ```

 #### add_if_braces
-Выражение if должно иметь скобочки.
+The if expression must have parentheses.

 ```dart
 // BAD: